grebmann1/cta-cheat-sheet/Documentation/Storage/Archiving.md

 [Table of Contents](../Documentation.md)

 # Archiving

-## Different Archiving Stategies
+## Different Archiving Strategies

-When archiving, you should decide if you store the data in Salesforce `Big Objects` or outside Salesforce in an DataWarehouse or DataLake.
-It's recommended to avoid Big Objects for the CTA exam as it's easier to justify.
+When archiving, decide whether to store data in Salesforce `Big Objects` or externally in a Data Warehouse or Data Lake.
+Avoid using Big Objects for the CTA exam due to justification difficulties and potential issues with Salesforce Shield.

-Data can be archived in any data solution such as :
+### Recommended External Solutions:
-- DataLake: `Amazon S3 Bucket` (Data & Files)
+- **Data Lake:** `Amazon S3 Bucket` (Data & Files)
-- DataWarehouse: `Snowflake` (Data & Files)
+- **Data Warehouse:** `Snowflake` (Data & Files)

-## Archive LDV records
+## Archive LDV Records

-It's important to archive LDV records to avoid degrading the performance of your orgs.
+Archiving Large Data Volumes (LDV) is crucial to maintain optimal performance in your Salesforce org.

-## Salesforce Solution
+## Salesforce Solutions

-No Specific salesforce product but solutions can be found on App Exchange to archive data from Salesforce in Big Objects and make them available via LWC components.
+No specific Salesforce product exists for archiving, but AppExchange offers solutions to archive data in Big Objects and make them accessible via LWC components.

 ## External Solutions

 ### Own - Data Archive

-Solutions such as `Own - Data Archive` are ideal to manage archiving schedules and store the data in Amazon S3.\
+`Own - Data Archive` is ideal for managing archiving schedules and storing data in Amazon S3.
+It also provides data virtualization via a library of Lightning components.
-`Own Data Archive` is available in App Exchange.

-`Own Data Archive` also provide `Data virtualization` via a library of Lightning components that you can insert in your lightning apps.

 ![Salesforce Backup](../../Images/ownbackup-1.png)

-### Own - Data Archive
+## Recommendation for CTA Exam

+While `Own Data Archive` offers comprehensive capabilities, it involves migrating all data into Salesforce before archiving, which is difficult to defend in the CTA exam.
+The preferred pattern involves archiving data during the migration process, providing access via OData, and having a scheduled archiving plan.

+### Recommended Solutions:

+#### 1. **PostgreSQL on Heroku**
+- **Components:**
+  - Heroku Connect (External Object)
+  - REST API (LWC)
+  - Files not supported (Consider using an S3 Bucket)
+  - Provides a connector for CRM Analytics
+- **Pros:**
+  - Seamless integration with Salesforce
+  - Real-time data synchronization
+  - Suitable for structured data

+#### 2. **AWS S3 Bucket**
+- **Components:**
+  - Middleware with OData Connector (External Objects)
+  - REST API (LWC)
+  - File supported
+  - Provides a connector for CRM Analytics
+- **Pros:**
+  - Scalable and cost-effective
+  - Supports structured and unstructured data
+  - Easy integration with AWS services

+#### 3. **Snowflake (Using AWS S3)**
+- **Components:**
+  - Middleware with OData Connector (External Objects)
+  - REST API (LWC)
+  - File supported
+  - Provides a connector for CRM Analytics
+- **Pros:**
+  - High-performance data warehousing
+  - Scalable and flexible
+  - Extensive data analytics capabilities

+These solutions leverage ETL processes and are easier to defend in the CTA exam, aligning with best practices expected by the judges.
+Each option offers a robust and scalable approach to data archiving while ensuring seamless access and integration with Salesforce.

 # Backup Solution

 ## Salesforce Solution - Salesforce Backup
-Salesforce is providing a solution called `Salesforce Backup` that can be used to manage Backup directly from Salesforce and control the schedule of backups.\
-Data are stored in AWS and migrated there using the `Bulk API `(Web Server flow)

-The only important aspect to take into consideration is that backup can only be `Daily` and `Files aren't supported` yet (November 2023) so it's not enterprise ready.
+`Salesforce Backup` manages backups directly from Salesforce, storing data in AWS via the `Bulk API (Web Server flow)`.
+However, it only supports daily backups and does not yet support files (as of November 2023), making it less suitable for enterprise needs.

 ![Salesforce Backup](../../Images/CTA%20-%20Diagrams%20-%20Salesforce%20Backup.png)

 ## External Solution

-Solutions such as `Own - Backup` are ideal to manage archiving schedules and store the data in Amazon S3.\
+`Own - Backup` is ideal for managing backup schedules and storing data in Amazon S3.

 ## Custom Built Solution

+Consider custom-built solutions tailored to specific backup and archiving needs.